SkylineCommunications/dataminer-docs/release-notes/General/General_Feature_Release_10.4/General_Feature_Release_10.4.6.md

 All NATS configuration files will now use plain JSON syntax.

-#### Enhanced performance when logging on to a DaaS system with an older version of a DataMiner Cube client [ID_39211]
+#### Enhanced performance when logging on to cloud-connected DataMiner Agents or DaaS systems with an older version of a DataMiner Cube client [ID_39211]

 <!-- MR 10.3.0 [CU15]/10.4.0 [CU3] - FR 10.4.6 -->

-Because of a number of enhancements, overall performance has increased when logging on to a DaaS system with an older version of a DataMiner Cube client.
+Performance has increased when logging on to cloud-connected DataMiner Agents or DaaS systems with an older version of a DataMiner Cube client.

 #### SLAnalytics - Behavioral anomaly detection: A decreasing trend slope will now be labeled as a trend change instead of a variance decrease [ID_39249]